AY2324S1-CS2103T-W17-1/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book data i.e., all `internship` objects (which are contained in a `UniqueinternshipList` object).
+* stores the address book data i.e., all `Internship` objects (which are contained in a `UniqueInternshipList` object).
-* stores the currently 'selected' `internship` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<internship>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Internship` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Internship>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <box type="info" seamless>

 **Note:** An alternative (arguably, a more OOP) model is given below.
-It has a `Tag` list in the `AddressBook`, which `internship` references.
-This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `internship` needing their own `Tag` objects.<br>
+It has a `Tag` list in the `AddressBook`, which `Internship` references.
+This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Internship` needing their own `Tag` objects.<br>

 <puml src="diagrams/BetterModelClassDiagram.puml" width="450" />